Smaranda Pantea, Ph.D.

 - labour economics and applied microeconometrics

 Smaranda Pantea is an applied economist with research interests in digital economy, ICT sector and labour markets, with a focus on the effects of public policy in these areas.
 Her current projects revolve around industrial policies designed to support the ICT sector, self-employment in knowledge intensive services and the effectiveness of support for SMEs.
 She holds a PhD in Economics from University of Nottingham.
-Before joining the Department of Entrepreneurship at the University of Economics in Prague, she held various positions at the Ministry of Public Finance in Romania, the Directorate General for Internal Market, Industry, Entrepreneurship and SMEs of the European Commission, the Joint Research Centre of the European Commission and University of Bristol.
+Before joining the Department of Entrepreneurship at the Prague University of Economics and Business, she held various positions at the Ministry of Public Finance in Romania, the Directorate General for Internal Market, Industry, Entrepreneurship and SMEs of the European Commission, the Joint Research Centre of the European Commission and University of Bristol.

 - PANTEA, Smaranda, SABADASH, Anna and BIAGI, Federico (2017)”Are ICT displacing workers in the short run?
 Evidence from seven European countries,” Information Economics and Policy, 39(C), 36-44.